 - (24) All members, other than the Chair and the AWO-Category A member, are appointed for a term of three years.
 At the end of their term, the position will be advertised by the ORI.
 Standing members may reapply. - (25) Reappointed members can serve a maximum of three consecutive terms.
 On reappointment of the third term, preference will be given to new applicants of equal qualifications, availability, and commitment.
 It is acceptable for members to subsequently be re-appointed to the AEC after a period of three years' absence.
 Appointments to the AEC should be in line with the University's commitments under the Equity, Diversity and Inclusion Policy wherever possible. - (26) At all times, appointment of members will be made that best serves the AEC's activities. - (27) Replacement of members will be phased to ensure the maintenance of a quorum and expertise on the AEC.
-Where a replacement member is not able to commence an appointment at the end of a current member's term, the current member will be asked to remain on the AEC until the replacement has been appointed and inducted. - (28) Members who do not attend three consecutive meetings, or a minimum of half of the annual scheduled AEC meetings without approved leave of absence may have their membership terminated. - (29) The office of a member of the AEC becomes vacant if the member: - a. dies; - absents themself from 4 consecutive meetings of the AEC of which reasonable notice has been given to the member personally or in the ordinary course of post, except on leave granted by the AEC or unless, before the expiration of 4 weeks after the last of those meetings; - c. becomes a mentally incapacitated person; - d. is convicted of an offence that is punishable by imprisonment for 12 months in any Australian jurisdiction; - e. resigns the office by instrument in writing addressed to the AEC, or - f. completes a term of office and is not reappointed.

-- (30) The Chair is taken to have vacated their office as if they: - a. resign by instrument in writing addressed to the AEC, or - b. cease to be a member of the AEC.
+Where a replacement member is not able to commence an appointment at the end of a current member's term, the current member will be asked to remain on the AEC until the replacement has been appointed and inducted. - (28) Members who do not attend three consecutive meetings, or a minimum of half of the annual scheduled AEC meetings without approved leave of absence may have their membership terminated. - (29) On the advice of the Chair, the Vice-Chancellor may terminate an individual's membership of the AEC if the Chair determines that their continued membership is not constructive to the operation and functioning of the AEC. - (30) The Chair is taken to have vacated their office as if: - a. they resign by instrument in writing addressed to the AEC; - b. they cease to be a member of the AEC; or c. the Vice-Chancellor terminates their appointment.